skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 A Pi Zero would do fine, except it has no USB ports (continue reading).
 The Pi 400 also runs PiHole and Home Assistant (supervised).
 Early coding was done under Linux 10 (Buster).
-No issues found moving to Bullseye and now using Bookworm.
+No issues found moving to Bullseye, Bookworm, or Trixie.
 The source ACD project updates (2023-12) resolved many issues.
 Code built easily after updating to Go 1.21.5.
-Now building under Bookworm on a Pi5 requiring the ARM 64bit version `go1.21.5.linux-arm64.tar.gz`.
+Now building under Trixie on a Pi5 with ARM 64bit version `go1.21.5.linux-arm64.tar.gz`.

 October 2025: While adding new features, updated to Go 1.25 and it disclosed a previously unreported index bounds error.
 See below.

 Wiring to the Carrier HVAC employs solid core multi-conductor wire per the referenced GitHub project.